 If you are planning to celebrate Valentine’s Day with a date or with friends, plan a fun activity that doesn’t involve foods that can damage your braces!
 Spend a fun day outdoors at one of our beautiful parks nearby in Roswell or Alpharetta, have lunch at your favorite restaurant, or go to a movie and skip the popcorn!

 If you have Invisalign, that means you will be able to remove your trays if you choose to indulge in holiday treats!
 While this does give you more flexibility, remember that your Invisalign trays need to be worn for at least 22 hours per day for maximum efficiency.
 If you do decide to treat yourself to some candy, be sure to thoroughly brush and floss your teeth before putting your trays back in.
 Any sugars left in your mouth from food can cause serious damage to your teeth and Invisalign retainers, especially when sealed under your trays.

 Happy Valentine’s Day from your staff here at Newpark Orthodontics!
 No matter how you choose to celebrate, we hope you have a wonderful holiday.
-If you’re considering orthodontic treatment, schedule a consultation with us today!
+If you’re considering orthodontic treatment, schedule a consultation with our Roswell orthodontist today!